thepower/power-docs/docs/Community/long-lived/01-transfer-node.md

 :::caution Attention

-Before you start, please, find your node and a chain you intend to move your node into in [this file](https://tea.thepower.io/move.csv).
+Before you start, please, find your node and a chain you intend to move your node into in [**this file**](https://tea.thepower.io/move.csv).

 :::